8am Payment Solution User Guide

 C. Incorrect settlement

 The information required for settlement will depend on the financial institution holding the Settlement Account.
-Please make sure that any information about the Settlement Accounts that you provide to us is accurate and complete.
-If you provide us with incorrect information (i) you understand that funds may be settled to the wrong account and that we may not be able to recover the funds from such incorrect transactions and (ii) you agree that you are solely responsible for any losses you or third parties incur due to erroneous settlement transactions, you will not make any claims against us related to such erroneous settlement transactions, and you will fully reimburse us for any losses we incur
+You are responsible for ensuring that any information about the Settlement Accounts that you provide to us is accurate and complete.
+If you provide us with incorrect information (i) you understand that funds may be settled to the wrong account and that we may not be able to recover the funds from such incorrect Payments, (ii) you agree that you are solely responsible for any losses you or third parties incur due to erroneous settlement transactions, (iii) you will not make any claims against us related to such erroneous settlement transactions, and (iv) you will fully reimburse us for any losses we incur

 7. Reconciliation and error notification

-On the Website, we will provide you the ability to review Payments, Payment history, and other activity on your Account.
-Except as required by Law, you are solely responsible for reconciling the information generated by your use of Payment Processing Services with your records of Customer Transactions, and for identifying any transaction errors.
+We will provide you the ability to review Payments, Payment history, and other activity on your Account.
+Except as required by applicable law, you are solely responsible for reconciling the information generated by your use of Payment Processing Services with your records of Payments, and for identifying any transaction errors.
 You agree to review your Account and immediately notify us of any errors.
-If you fail to communicate a Transaction error to us for our review without undue delay and, in any event, within 60 days after the erroneous information is made available to you in your Account, you waive your right to make any claim against us, the Networks, or any Bank we work with for any amounts associated with the Transaction error.
+If you fail to communicate a Payment error to us for our review without undue delay and, in any event, within 60 days after the erroneous information is made available to you in your Account, you waive your right to make any claim against us, the Networks, or any Bank we work with for any amounts associated with the Payment error.

 8. Dormant accounts

-If you leave any funds dormant in an Account and you do not give us instructions where to send them, we may be required by Law to deem the funds to be abandoned by you, and to deliver them to various government agencies.
-To the extent required by Law, we will attempt to provide you notice if we hold funds payable to you in an account beyond the applicable dormancy period for abandoned property.
-If we are unable to contact you, we will treat the funds in your Account to be abandoned, and will deliver them to the appropriate government authority.
+If you leave any funds dormant in an Account and you do not give us instructions where to send them, we may be required by applicable law to deem the funds to be abandoned by you, and to deliver them to various government agencies.
+To the extent required by applicable law, we will attempt to provide you notice if we hold funds payable to you in an account beyond the applicable dormancy period for abandoned property.
+If we are unable to contact you, we will treat the funds in your Account as abandoned, and we will deliver them to the appropriate government authority.

 1. Network rules

-When accepting Payments by card, you must comply with all applicable Network Rules, including the Network Rules specified by the Visa Rules and Regulations Rules specified by Visa U.S.A., Inc. and Visa International ("Visa"), the MasterCard Rules specified by MasterCard International Incorporated ("MasterCard"), the American Express Merchant Operating Guide specified by American Express ("American Express"), and the Discover Network Rules specified by Discover Financial Services, LLC ("Discover"), in each case, as amended from time to time.
-Collectively, Visa, MasterCard, American Express and Discover are referred to in this Agreement as the "Networks".
+When accepting Payments by card, you must comply with all applicable Network Rules, including the Network Rules specified by the Visa Core Rules and Visa Product and Service Rules specified by Visa U.S.A., Inc. and Visa International (“Visa”), the MasterCard Rules specified by MasterCard International Incorporated (“MasterCard”), the American Express Merchant Regulations-U.S specified by American Express (“American Express”), and the Discover Network Rules specified by Discover Financial Services, LLC (“Discover”), in each case, as amended from time to time.
+Collectively, Visa, MasterCard, American Express and Discover are referred to in this Agreement as the “Networks”.
 The Network Rules are incorporated into this Agreement by reference.

 Discover – may be obtained by contacting Discover